 Your company already has data from preclinical studies; your drug candidate has been tested on animals; you have investigated metabolism and transporter in in vitro experimentations: these results allow to go further and start a phase I study on humans.

 The PBPK study approach enables you to test in silico different dosing treatments that will be evaluated in first-in-human studies (FIH).

 In addition, by avoiding unnecessary trials on healthy volunteers, PBPK can also be considered as the most adapted tool to:

 - Evaluate the likely magnitude of a drug-drug interaction

 - Determine PK in specific population (Pediatric, Hepatic or Renal Impairment)

 - Support the clinical development of a new formulation or a food effect.

 PhinC Development pioneered the use of GastroPlus® software.
-For many years, we enhanced our expertise and established a strong partnership with SimulationsPlus® to promote best use of PBPK modeling in drug development.
+For many years, we have enhanced our expertise and established a strong partnership with SimulationsPlus® to promote the best use of PBPK modeling in drug development.